szabgab/slides/python/python-types-at-pyweb-2024-12.md

 Found 1 error in 1 file (checked 1 source file)
 ```

-## Deduct (infer) the type
+## Infer (deduct) the type
 {id: python-types-at-pyweb-2024-12-infer-the-type}

-* We can define every variable, but in many cases Python will deduct them from other definitions.
+* We can define every variable, but in many cases Python will infer them from other definitions.

 ![](examples/python-types-at-pyweb-2024-12/deduct_type_of_variable.py)